 - For traditional food in a welcoming traditional setting with a modern twist, visit Munich’s first microbrewery – Giesinger Bräustüberl!
-This little brewery started out in a garage in a small Munich neighborhood called Giesing (hence the name) and the owners and employees have successfully grown their business into a larger brewery with a real Wirtshaus (i.e. traditional restaurant).
-The beer is truly delicious and it is nice to see that Bavaria, a region so proud and insistent about its purity laws, has begun to recognize and embrace other types of beer.
-The restaurant is amazing as well!
-Though their website is in German they do speak English.
-Speaking of microbrews – they have been thriving in this traditional beer city and you will encounter more with each visit.
+This little privately owned brewery had its humble beginnings in a garage in a small Munich neighborhood called Giesing (hence the name) and has successfully grown into a major brewery with a real traditional Bavarian restaurant.
+The beer is truly delicious and it is nice to see that Bavaria, a region so insistent on its purity law for beer, has begun to embrace other types of brews.

-- Another great option for traditional food is Georgenhof in Schwabing featuring a lush beautiful beer garden and an impressive interior with dark gleaming wood paneling adding a certain elegance to the large bar.
+- Another great option for traditional food is Georgenhof in Schwabing featuring a lush beer garden and an impressive interior with typical dark gleaming wood paneling.

 - Ballabeni.
 The gelato here is as good as the long queue implies!
 Don’t be deterred by the line, it moves quickly.
 My absolute all-time favorite is Lemon Basil.
 My husband and I make sure to get gelato there whenever we are in Munich.